hissinger/meeting_summary/README.md

 # 🧠 MCP-Based Meeting Summary Service Example

 This project is a sample implementation of an AI-powered meeting summarization service using **MCP (Model Context Protocol)**.
-Built with FastAPI, LangChain and PostgreSQL, it demonstrates how to define and invoke MCP-compatible tools to generate summaries, extract keywords, and identify action items from transcribed meeting data.
+Built with FastMCP, LangChain, PostgreSQL, and Notion. it demonstrates how to define and invoke MCP-compatible tools to generate summaries, extract keywords, and identify action items from transcribed meeting data.

 ## 🚀 Features

 - Generate meeting summaries using LLMs
 - Extract keywords and action items
 - Modular MCP (Model Context Protocol) architecture
-- REST API server with FastAPI
+- Integration with Notion for storing summaries
 - PostgreSQL for storing transcripts
 - LangChain for LLM interactions
+- FastMCP for tool management

 ---